 Definition: Shopping cart abandonment measures how many people add something to their cart but end up leaving the site without completing the booking.
 The majority of ecommerce platforms offer tools on which you can measure your cart abandonment rate.
 Also, Google Analytics lets you see at what stage most customers abandon their carts.

 Shopping cart abandonment rate = 1 - (Transactions completed / shopping carts initiated) x 100.

-Why it should be measured: Abandonment rate tells a lot about the different behaviours, and if there’s something off-putting in the checkout process that's making the customers leave.
-By seeing clearly at which stage this happens, gives you a better idea of how to combat the issue at hand and make your customers go through with their check-out process.
+Why it should be measured: The abandonment rate tells a lot about the different behaviors, and if there’s something off-putting in the checkout process that's making the customers leave.
+Seeing clearly at which stage this happens, gives you a better idea of how to combat the issue at hand and make your customers go through with their check-out process.
 Common reasons for shopping cart abandonment, to name a few, are surprising delivery fees and cumber or slow checkout process.

 Sales conversion rate

 Definition: Sales conversion rate is the percentage of people who visit your site that end up making a purchase.
 While it seems like an obvious thing to track, it’s a good indicator of whether your marketing efforts are really paying off as they should.
 Most ecommerce platforms as well as social media platforms offer tools to track conversion rates.